Cocoa Cookie Bars with Peanut Butter Drizzle

 Every day we did a lot of this….

 Note that is my bittersweet smile as this photo was taken on our last morning there.
 The bugs really like me in the Dominican, as I walked away with a grand total of 40 bug bites (Dana only got a few).
 You can see a couple of the bites on my left shoulder.
 They itch like crazy, but if that’s the only bad thing I can say about the trip, I am okay with that.
-It’s a sacrifice I can make. :smile:
+It’s a sacrifice I can make. 🙂

 I am proud to say that we exercised one way or the other every day except for the first monsoon day there.
 We ran on the beach, went for walks on the beach, hit the “gym” at the resort, or went for a hike.